espocrm/documentation/docs/extensions/sales-pack/inventory-management.md

 The Inventory Management feature is available in [Sales Pack](https://www.espocrm.com/extensions/sales-pack/).

-The Inventory Management feature allows to track product qantities, location in warehouses, transfers between warehouses, a purchase and sales history.
+The Inventory Management feature allows to track product quantities, location in warehouses, transfers between warehouses, a purchase and sales history.
 It allows to validate product availability before selling it to a customer.

 The Inventory Management feature is disabled by default.
 To enable it, you need to enable **Inventory Transactions** at Administration > Sales Pack (Settings).